Goal-oriented adaptivity for multilevel stochastic Galerkin FEM with nonlinear goal functionals: Goal-oriented adaptive SGFEM with nonlinear goal functional

 \begin{proposition} Let $0 < \vartheta \le 1$.
 Let $\rho_\ell(\nu,\xi) \in \Big\{ \mu_\ell(\nu,\xi),\, \big(\mu_\ell(\nu,\xi)^2 + \zeta_\ell(\nu,\xi)^2\big)^{1/2} \Big\}$ for each $\nu \in \PPP_\ell$ and $\xi \in \NN_{\ell\nu}^+$ ($\ell \in \N_0$).
 Suppose that Algorithm~\ref{algorithm} yields a subsequence $(\ell_k)_{k \in \N_0}$ such that

 Then, there holds convergence $\displaystyle \sum_{\nu \in \PPP_{\ell_k}} \sum_{\xi \in \NN_{\ell_k\nu}^+} \rho_{\ell_k}(\nu,\xi)^2 \xrightarrow{k \to \infty} 0$. \end{proposition}

-\begin{proof} The proof follows the lines of the one of~\cite[Theorem~2.1]{msv08}.
-Therefore, we only sketch it and highlight how the results of~\cite{msv08} for deterministic problems can be extended to the parametric setting.
-The proof is split into six steps.
+\begin{proof} The proof follows the lines of our own work~\cite[Proposition~11]{bprr18++} and builds upon~\cite[Theorem~2.1]{msv08}.
+Therefore, in the same way as it was done in the proof of Proposition~11 in~\cite{bprr18++}, we sketch the main arguments and highlight how the results of~\cite{msv08} for deterministic problems can be extended to the parametric setting.
+While the observations and notation in Steps~1--2 are essentially the same as in~\cite{bprr18++}, we note that Steps~3--6 are considerably more involved because of the present multilevel structure.

 {\bf Step~1.} The variational problems~\eqref{eq:weakform} and~\eqref{eq:nonlinear:weakform:dual}, their discretizations, and the proposed adaptive algorithm satisfy the general framework described in~\cite[section~2]{msv08}: \begin{itemize} \item the variational problems~\eqref{eq:weakform} and~\eqref{eq:nonlinear:weakform:dual} fit into the class of problems considered in~\cite[section~2.1]{msv08}; \item the Galerkin discretizations~\eqref{eq:discrete_formulation} and~\eqref{eq:nonlinear:weakform:dual:discrete} satisfy the assumptions in~\cite[equations~(2.6)--(2.8)]{msv08}; \item the spatial NVB refinement considered in the present paper satisfies the assumptions on the mesh refinement in~\cite[equations~(2.5) and~(2.14)]{msv08}; \item the D\"orfler marking criterion~\eqref{eq1:prop:conv:spatial} implies the weak marking condition in~\cite[equation~(2.13)]{msv08}; \item finally, Lemma~\ref{lem:prop:spatial} proves the local discrete efficiency estimate in the parametric setting (cf.~\cite[equation~(2.9b)]{msv08}).
 Note that the global reliability of the estimator (see the lower bound of~\eqref{eq2:thm:estimator} and~\cite[equation~(2.9a)]{msv08}) is not exploited here (and hence, not needed for the proof of Theorem~\ref{thm:nonlinear:plain_convergence}).
 In particular, the estimates~\eqref{eq1:msv} and~\eqref{eq2:msv} from Lemma~\ref{lem:prop:spatial} replace~\cite[eq.~(2.9b)]{msv08} and~\cite[eq.~(4.11)]{msv08}, respectively. \end{itemize}